yurap/HomeSeekBot/README.md

 - send it via telegram chatbot to people with a matching criteria

 ## What we do not do
 We do not collect any personal data.
-We store your current search criteria in connection to the chat id.
-The texts of posts are also only processed and saved as a mapping of post id to extracted information (metro, price).
+We store your users' search criteria in connection to the chat id.
+The texts of posts are only processed and not stored, except for a mapping of post id to metro and price.